shakfu/py2max/README.md

 ## Caveats

-- Max doesn't refresh from file when open - close and reopen to see changes, or use `py2max-server serve` (from the separate `py2max-server` package) for live editing
+- Max doesn't refresh from file when open - close and reopen to see changes, or build straight into the open patch with [js2max](#building-patches-inside-max-js2max), or use `py2max-server serve` (from the separate `py2max-server` package) for live editing
 - For tilde variants, use the `_tilde` suffix: `p.add_gen()` vs `p.add_gen_tilde()`
 - API docs in progress - see `CLAUDE.md` for comprehensive usage